jpm6/market-models/README.md

 # S&P500 ML & Regression Models
-Project created for ISYE 4133 with the goal of using SVM Convex Optimization to classify attributes of S&P 500 securities.
+Project created with the goal of using SVM Convex Optimization to classify attributes of S&P 500 securities.

 #### HTTPS Clone
 ```